OfficeDev/office-scripts-docs/docs/resources/excel-samples.md

   // Print each of the "Grand Totals" to the console. grandTotalRange.values[0].forEach((column, columnIndex) => {
     console.log(`Grand total of ${pivotColumnLabelRange.values[0][columnIndex]}: ${grandTotalRange.values[0][columnIndex]}`);
-  });
+    // Example log: "Grand total of Sum of Crates Sold Wholesale: 11000" });
 }
 ```